 - 6 lamb chops (loin)

-- 1/2 tsp sea salt, adjust to taste
+- 1/2 teaspoon fine sea salt, adjust to taste

-- 1/2 tsp cracked Pepper, adjust to taste
+- 1/2 teaspoon freshly cracked black peppercorns, adjust to taste

 - Wash and dry the chops (optional)